- What makes Piano Power the best choice for music lessons in Chicago and the North Shore?

 - We don’t have a piano.
 Do you have any suggestions for renting one, buying one used, or purchasing a keyboard?

 Regarding upright or grand pianos, Yamaha, Kawai, and Baldwin are all reliable and reasonably-priced brands.
 Another good option might be to purchase a digital piano.
 Digital pianos (as opposed to keyboards) have weighted, piano-style keys that foster the development of great technique for a beginning student.
 They’re also reasonably affordable (the “sweet spot” between price and quality is roughly $350-700).
 Yamaha, Roland, and Casio are all reliable brands for digital pianos with weighted keys — we’d say Yamaha is the gold standard.
-You can get a good sense of digital-piano options here.
-(We don’t recommend the Williams brand, but anything else on this page in the $350-700 range is a nice option.)
+You can get a good sense of some Yamaha digital-piano options here.

 - Can you recommend a piano tuner?